thewooniverse/telegram_bots/learning_bot/specs.md

 ### Command to display, access and manage saved summaries and messages
 #### /display_saved
 - Command to "display" all lessons learnt so far and provide options for all of the -- /display_saved
--- returns a list of all the saved messages and filenames test
+-- returns a list of all the saved messages and filenames

 #### /read
 - Command to "read" a saved message